pascgu/vop-core/proj-notes/plan-overview.md

 - **Technologies**: React (ReactFlow) for the frontend, MAUI (with HybridWebView) for the application, C# for the backend.
 - **Steps**:
   1. **Develop the MAUI application**:
-     - Create new MAUI project (VS2022 with .Net 9).
+     - Create new MAUI project (VS2022 or vscode with .Net 9).
      - Integrate the ReactFlow frontend into a HybridWebView.
      - Develop the C# backend to convert JSON into MicroPython code.
      - Use a USB OTG library to send code to the Pico.